orbeon/orbeon-forms-doc/xml-platform/resources/external-resources.md

 ## With any container

 Web app context parameters are typically defined in the `WEB-INF/web.xml`, and some containers provide a mechanism for you to override those parameters without having to change the `WEB-INF/web.xml`.
-We've seen earlier how to this on Tomcat and WebLogic.
+We've seen earlier how to do this on Tomcat and WebLogic.

 If your container does not provide such a mechanism, or updating the `WEB-INF/web.xml` isn't a problem for you, you can point your container to an external resource directory by adding the following to your `WEB-INF/web.xml`: